JavaCardSpot-dev/KeepassNFCApplet/README.md

 **This repository is used for class [PV204 Security Technologies at Masaryk University](https://is.muni.cz/auth/predmety/predmet?lang=en;setlang=en;pvysl=3141746).
 All meaningful improvements will be attempted to be pushed to upstream repository in June 2018.**

 ## Overview
+KeePass is an open source password manager that aims to store passwords securely, enabling the user to keep all its sensitive password in KeePass encrypted database, which can be locked by a single Master Password (MP).
+Hence, the user is required to remember only that single password/key to unlock the database to retrieve his passwords and edit them
 KeepassNFC is an applet in javacard platform that can protect the secret key of KeePass database.
 It was based on the project [smartcard_crypto_applet](https://github.com/nfd/smartcard_crypto_applet) and can be run on javacard platform with [JCRE](http://javacardos.com/wiki/index.php/home/index/index/model/jcre/app_name/JCRESpec01intro.html?ws=github&prj=KeepassNFC) version 2.2.x or above.
 KeePass is a famous software about password managerment.